The 12-week online Professional Fundraising Program consists of the following topics:

-Support services like gifts processing and financial planning play a key role in effective fundraising.
+Support services like gift processing and financial planning play a key role in effective fundraising.
 Information management and communications also contribute to an effective development organization.
 These topics are explored in this module, along with effective volunteer management, the lifeblood of non-profit organizations both big and small.
 Internal and external leadership, boards of directors, special events, and volunteer leadership challenges will also be covered.
 You will work on developing the case for a special event for your organization.

 This module is about how organizations approach volunteer leadership.
-You will create a list of typical responsibilities that board member for a nonprofit organization would have, and how the board evolves as well as how to recruit them to volunteer on your behalf.
+You will create a list of typical responsibilities that board members for a nonprofit organization would have, and how the board evolves as well as how to recruit them to volunteer on your behalf.

 Management and Accountability